Utility Bill Payment

 Automatic Payments: You can have your water bill automatically deducted from your checking or savings account.
 Payments are deducted on the 15th of each month.
 Complete the Authorization Form and return it to City Hall with a voided check or deposit slip to begin this service.

 E-billing for Water Bills: Go paperless and receive your water bill through e-mail.
-Sign up at City Hall, 200 W. Grand, or print the form, complete and return to City Hall.
+Sign up at City Hall, 200 W. Grand, or complete and print the form, and return to City Hall.

 Water Rates: The current water rate is $3.50 per thousand gallons used.
 In addition to the City's rate, there is a $.032 per thousand gallons water fee charged by the state.
 A higher fee is charged for residents outside the City limits who are served by Haysville's water system.